-- Dell Precision T7500 Xeon 2.67 Ghz , with 12 gig RAM, and analysis software This computer and the Velocity software described below was purchase with an earmarked gift from Estelle and George Rosenfield.
+- Dell Precision T7500 Xeon 2.67 Ghz, with 12 gig RAM, and analysis software.
+This computer and the Velocity software described below were purchased with an earmarked gift from Estelle and George Rosenfield.

-- Volocity 3D Rendering Software (Improvision Inc., Lexington, MA)
+- Volocity 3D Rendering Software (Quorum Technologies, Puslinch, Ontario, Canada)

 This software package consists of two parts – Volocity Visualization (rendering part) and Volocity Classification (3D/4D image analysis part).
 This product provides excellent visualization and editing tools along with great measurement and “feature search” capabilities.
 It allows researchers to discover, visualize and measure features hidden inside cells or tissues via analysis of images after restoration and rendering.